These up-front considerations can help you get the most out of your next linear motion project

 6 Tips to Know Before Buying Your Linear Actuator

 Have you and your equipment design team been looking for a reliable linear actuator for your next project?
 When safety, efficiency, and performance are on the line, you will need to set aside time for research before making a purchase.
-It is also important to consider the distinct advantages that modern electromechanical actuators have over traditional hydraulic or pnuematic powered actuators.
-Selecting the right actuator for the job up front can also facilitate a faster time to market and you will get the most benefit long term as your equipment and facility needs evolve.
+It is also important to consider the distinct advantages that modern electromechanical actuators have over traditional hydraulic or pneumatic powered actuators.
+Selecting the right actuator for the job up front can also facilitate a faster time-to-market and you will get the most benefit long-term as your equipment and facility needs evolve.

 1. Environment and Safety.

 Electromechanical actuators are safer and better for the environment.